 80 Wythe Avenue, Brooklyn; lecrocodile.com

 The Williamsburg restaurant will be open on Thanksgiving Day with heated outdoor seating and an indoor option.
-Standout dishes include herb-roasted organic turkey, confit dark meat; chestnut and fennel sausage stuffing; misticanza salad; cranberry mostarda; and smoked beets with pistachio pesto and goat yogurt.
+Standout dishes include herb-roasted organic turkey, confit dark meat; pecorino and fennel sausage stuffing; misticanza salad; cranberry mostarda; and sheep's milk ricotta with hot honey, garlic and grilled bread.

 1 John Street, Brooklyn; celestinebk.com